Story at a glance:

 - The project emphasizes biophilic design and art, with clear views to nature, murals, and more.

 Plentiful natural light, biophilic design principles, and hallways full of colorful, inspiring art—it’s all part of a vision that HMTX Industries‘ CEO Harlan Stone has had for years.
 Now that vision is coming to life as part of HMTX’s new world headquarters, set to become Connecticut’s greenest building when it’s completed in Norwalk in 2022.
+As of mid-November 2022 the building was almost complete, and the team recently celebrated with a ribbon cutting ceremony.

 The new building, which will also meet strict Living Building Challenge standards, is designed to make the most of a dense, rocky site.
 It serves as an oasis for employees and visitors alike, as it’s a short distance from the highway but a world away, with calming design elements like a water wall that masks highway noise and abundant art you’ll notice from the moment you drive up.